kyang5/coursedescriptions/source/longtermschedule.rst

 All CSIS courses are offered and scheduled by the Department of Information Systems and Operations Management and Department of Management in the Quinlan School of Business.
-The number of available eats in each CSIS section is limited.
+The number of available seats in each CSIS section is limited.
 Below is a tentative list of current and upcoming offerings; be sure to check `LOCUS
 <http://www.luc.edu/locus/>`_ for up-to-date information on these
 offerings.